alee0510/ps-backend/README.md

 - Input validation using Yup schemas
 - Modular architecture with separation of concerns
 - TypeScript for type safety and better development experience
+- File upload support with both local disk and Cloudinary cloud storage
+- Email integration using Gmail SMTP for notifications
+- Image management with automatic cleanup and optimization via Cloudinary

 ---